DevasenaInupakutika/2014-05-08-soton/lessons/nocs/nocs-shell/tutorial.md

  `cat appaloosa.txt appaloosa.txt`

-It will print out the contents of `appaloosa.txt` twice. cat just takes a list of file names and writes them out one after another (this is where the name comes from, `cat` is short for concatenate).
+It will print out the contents of `appaloosa.txt` twice. cat just takes a list of file names and writes them out one after another (this is where the name comes from, `cat` is short for concatenate). `cat` reads one or more files and prints them to standard output.
+The `>` operator can be used to combine multiple files into one.
+The `>>` operator can be used to append to an existing file.
 _____________________________________________________________________________________________________________________________________________________________________________________

 ## Short Exercises